Graham-72/feed_import/README.txt

               but you can use xpaths like
               //category/items.
               Fields xpaths are normally.
+    Reader  - reades xml file node by node and imports it.
+The parent xpath is limited to one attribute (the complex is something like
+              //tagname[@attribute="value for this attribute"]).
     HTML    - converts HTML document to xml and then is imported like a normal xml file.
     CSV     - loads content line by line and imports it.